FredLackey/cicd.sh/README.md

 ## Branches & Branch Names

-The source repo is expected to use common git prefixes for releases.
-Branch prefixes like `feature/`, `release/`, and `hotfix/` are common.
-Granted, you don't _need_ to use them in your source code repo.
-However, if you do, just note that the `source` repo is the only one that may currently use them.
-The `-deploy` and `-data` repos, however, must be concrete (ie `master`, `main`, etc.).

-> Note:
-> Please let me know if you feel the name prefix logic should be extended into `-deploy` and `-data`.
-I did ask for several opinions from trusted dev gurus, along the way, and they all felt it added complexity that would probably never be used.
+Common deployment practices, such as "[GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)", encourage using branch prefixes (i.e. `feature/`, `release/`, `hotfix/`, etc.) and associating deployment rules or environments with those branches.
+They are not required to use the `cicd.sh` script.
+Should you decide to use branch prefixes you must _either_ match the branch names within the `-deploy` and `-data` repos or use a concrete name (without a prefix) for these other two repositories.

 ```json
 {